-- Vue: It is the youngest member of the group and also known as Vue.js.
+Vue is the youngest member of the group and also known as Vue.js.
 It was developed by an ex-Google employee Evan You in 2014.

 In React, it usually combines the UI and behavior of components.
 For instance, a code that can create a "hello world" component in React and the same part of the code is responsible for developing a UI element as well as tracking its behavior.

 Vue gives the opportunity to customize it which allows combining the UI and behavior of components in the same script.
 Further, it allows using preprocessors in Vue rather than CSS that is a relief for developers nowadays.
-Vue can integrate other libraries like Bootstrap.

 It is considered that advanced and professional Angular requires you to learn associated concepts like TypeScript and Model View Controller (MVC).

 Moreover, the documentation of the React is thorough and complete with solutions of common issues available on the internet like in StackOverflow.
-Sometimes it takes an hour to setup React JS.
+Sometimes it takes an hour to set up React JS.

-Interestingly, Vue has an overlap with Angular and React with respect to their functionality e.g. the use of components that makes the transition to Vue from either of the two is a flexible option.
+Interestingly, Vue has an overlap with Angular and React concerning their functionality e.g., the use of components that makes the transition to Vue from either of the two is a flexible option.

 The size of the libraries is an important feature to consider as sometimes runtime depends on the size of the files.